kellyrmilligan/hapi-react-redux/README.md

 })
 ```

-this will call the `reply.hapiReactReduxRender` for you in your controller mapped to that route. note that you will not be able to send any server context with this method.
+this will call the `reply.hapiReactReduxRender` for you in your controller mapped to that route.
+Note that you will not be able to send any server context with this method.

 ## Fetching data for routes on the server and the client
 Another constraint that this plugin imposes is the high level way that requests for data are made for routes.